jessitron/clean-code-cat-diary/README.md

 - your teammates can understand it pretty quickly
 - and their initial understanding is correct. there are no surprises lurking (like db access, global state changes)

+## In Breakout Rooms

+1) one person, either clone this or open it on GitHub: https://github.com/jessitron/clean-code-cat-diary
+2) Each group to look at one function: src/messages.js src/myEntries.js src/friends.js